-- A. Community: Students, faculty and staff, as well as contractors, vendors, visitors, and guests. - B. Complainant: An individual lodging a complaint.
-The complainant may not always be the alleged victim. - C. Consent: Words or actions that show a knowing and voluntary willingness to engage in mutually agreed-upon sexual activity.
+- A. Community: Students, faculty, and staff, as well as contractors, vendors, visitors, and guests. - B. Complainant: An individual who is alleged to have experienced conduct that violates this Policy. - C. Confidential Employee: University employees who have been designated by the Title IX Coordinator to talk with an alleged victim in confidence.
+Confidential employees must only report that the incident occurred and provide date, time, location, and name of alleged respondent (if known) without revealing any information that would personally identify the alleged victim.
+This minimal reporting must be submitted in compliance with Title IX and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
+Confidential Employees may be required to fully disclose details of an incident in or to ensure campus safety. - D. Consent: Words or actions that show a knowing and voluntary willingness to engage in mutually agreed-upon sexual activity.
 Consent cannot be gained by force, intimidation or coercion, by ignoring or acting in spite of objections of another, or by taking advantage of the incapacitation of another, where the respondent knows or reasonably should have known of such incapacitation.
 Consent is also absent when the activity in question exceeds the scope of consent previously given.
 Past consent does not imply present or future consent.
 Silence or an absence of resistance does not imply consent.
-Minors under the age of 16 cannot legally consent under Georgia law. - D. Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the alleged victim.
-Examples of dating violence include, but are not limited to: - attempting to or committing an act that causes fear or injury - assaulting with a deadly weapon or with intent to murder, rape or rob - intentionally causing substantial physical harm - following, placing under surveillance or contacting without direct or indirect consent for the purpose of harassing and intimidating - violation of a restraining or protective order, condition of probation, bond or no-contact order - threatening to commit a crime of violence or to damage property - E. Domestic Violence: Violence committed by a current or former spouse or intimate partner of the alleged victim, by a person with whom the alleged victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the alleged victim under the domestic or family violence laws of the jurisdiction, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws.

-- F. Force: Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
-Force also includes threats, intimidation (implied threats) and coercion that overcome resistance or produce consent.
-The use of force in a sexual encounter constitutes a lack of consent. - G. Incapacitation: The physical and/or mental inability to make informed, rational judgments, and can result from mental disability, sleep, involuntary physical restraint, or from intentional or unintentional taking of alcohol and/or other drugs.

-Whether someone is incapacitated is to be judged from the perspective of an objectively reasonable person.
+Minors under the age of 16 cannot legally consent under Georgia law.
+Either party can withdraw consent at any time by using clear words or actions. - E. Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the alleged victim.
+Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
+Dating violence does not include acts covered under the definition of domestic violence. - F. Domestic Violence: Violence committed by a current or former spouse or intimate partner of the alleged victim; by a person with whom the alleged victim shares a child in common; by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; or, by a person similarly situated to a spouse of the alleged victim. - G. Incapacitation: The physical and/or mental inability to make informed, rational judgments, and can result from mental disability, sleep, involuntary physical restraint, or from intentional or unintentional taking of alcohol and/or other drugs.
+Whether someone is incapacitated is to be judged from the perspective of an objectively reasonable person. - H. Nonconsensual Sexual Contact: Any physical contact with another person of a sexual nature without the person's consent.
+It includes but is not limited to the touching of a person's intimate parts (for example, genitalia, groin, breasts, or buttocks); touching a person with one's own intimate parts; or forcing a person to touch his or her own or another person's intimate parts.
+This provision also includes "Fondling" as defined by the Clery Act.